Carlos-Daniel-Dantas/Carlos-Daniel-Dantas/README.md

 </p>

 ---

- “A tecnologia move o mundo — e eu quero fazer parte dessa mudança.”
+"Technology moves the world — and I want to be part of that change."
 — Carlos Daniel Dantas

 ---

 <div align="center">